kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 One can create a list to curate anything meaningful: from comedy movies and best cafes in Beijing to the top MBA schools and approved drugs.

 Sticking with the “good comedy movies” example, let’s look at how it would work.
-In that scenario, good candidates for the list producers might be movie enthusiats with a ton of experience analyzing movies.
-The candidates for that list might be the movie creators themselves, as they have incentive to put their movies to the list.
+In that scenario, good candidates for the list producers might be movie enthusiasts with a ton of experience analyzing movies.
+The candidates for that list might be the movie creators themselves, as they have the incentive to put their movies to the list.
 As for consumers, it will be useful for anyone who loves comedy and needs to decide what to watch in the evening.

-Speaking of TCRs that are live on Ethereum, FOAM project uses Token-Curated Registry to curate points-of-interest.
+Speaking of TCRs that life on Ethereum, FOAM project uses Token-Curated Registry to curate points-of-interest.
 Other use cases include curating URLs (AdChain), tokens (Messari), and smart contracts (Panvala).

 ## Creating a TCR

 In this tutorial, we will create a “Best comedy movies” dapp.
-It will consist of a smart contract that can be then used (with slight modifications) for curation of other items, and a web app that connects to the deployed instance of that contract and allows to consume the list without directly interacting with the contract.
+It will consist of a smart contract that can be then used (with slight modifications) for the curation of other items, and a web app that connects to the deployed instance of that contract and allows to consume the list without directly interacting with the contract.

 ### Smart contract

-Token-curated registry has several configurable parameters.
-Perfectly, this parameters should be governed in a decetralized manner, but how to achieve that is an open question.
+The token-curated registry has several configurable parameters.
+Perfectly, these parameters should be governed in a decentralized manner, but how to achieve that is an open question.
 For the sake of simplicity, we will keep the parameters stable and let the creator set them at the time of deploying the contract.

 The parameters of TCR are: